 The overall aims of the programme are to enable students who are practising in a variety of educational contexts and engaged in the processes of promoting learning/educational achievement to gain an in-depth knowledge of relevant professional issues.
 A particular emphasis is given to special educational needs and disabilities.
 You have the opportunity to relate new knowledge to your ongoing professional experience.
 This programme is primarily for those currently practising or volunteering in the sector.

-The module is designed to facilitate the development of a range of skills that will enable you to independently research an area of professional concern.
-There will be tutor support available to assist in this process and you will also be encouraged to reflect upon the vocational and other work skills you have developed whilst undertaking the dissertation work.
+This is your opportunity to define and deliver your own research topic.
+You draw together the learning from all other modules to facilitate the development of a range of skills for you to independently research an area of professional concern.
+Tutor support is available to assist this process and you will also be encouraged to reflect upon the vocational and other work skills you have developed undertaking the dissertation work, including appropriate decision making and independent learning.

 Planning Research in Education